ravendb/docs/version_3/docs/client-api/commands/documents/how-to/get-document-metadata-only.markdown

-# Documents : How to get document metadata only?
+# Client API : Documents : How to get document metadata only?

 TODO